cpmech/gosl/utl/README.md

 # Gosl. utl.
 Utilities.
 Lists.
 Dictionaries.
 Simple Numerics

+More information is available in [the documentation of this package](http://rawgit.com/cpmech/gosl/master/doc/xxutl.html).

 This package implements functions for simplifying numeric calculations such as finding the maximum and minimum of lists (i.e. slices), allocation of _deep_ structures such as slices of slices, and generation of _arrays_.
 It also contains functions for sorting quantities and updating dictionaries